 Color

 One of the most important design elements is color, which helps set the mood for your landscape design.
-Warm colors such as red, yellow, and orange create excitement and make objects feel closer.
+Warm colors like red, yellow, and orange create excitement and make objects feel closer.
 On the other hand, cool colors like blue, green, and purple offer a more tranquil feel.
-You can use colors in unity to convey an overall look or in contrast to create depth and separate different areas of your yard.
+You can use colors in unity to convey an overall look, or in contrast to create depth.
+Color can also be used strategically to make something special stand out in your landscape!

 Texture

-Most commonly used in gardens, texture adds variety and visual interest to your landscape.
-Stems, leaves, trunks, and flowers all have different textures (i.e., coarse, medium, fine, heavy, light).
+The most commonly used element in gardens, texture adds variety and visual interest to your landscape.
+Stems, leaves, trunks, and flowers all have different textures (i.e., coarse, medium, fine, heavy, and light).
 Similarly, pavements, water features, and other hardscape materials incorporate different textural elements into the look of your yard.
-You can even mix different textures to create depth and balance in your yard.
+Mix different textures to create depth, balance, and intrigue in the space.